 The CFPB has promulgated TRID, which became effective for mortgage loans whose applications were received on or after October 3, 2015.
 The purpose of TRID is to reconcile and improve overlapping disclosure obligations under TILA and RESPA relating to residential mortgage loans.
 A number of violations of TRID have been reported in the marketplace since it became effective.
 There are interpretive uncertainties under TRID, both as to the liability associated with some of the violations and as to whether and how some of the violations may be cured.
-Although TRID provides for a mechanism to cure certain non-numerical "clerical" errors in the closing disclosure, uncertainties remain as to liability for violations that may not be covered by TRID's cure mechanism.
-On December 29, 2015, the Director of the CFPB released a letter that provides informal guidance with respect to some of these uncertainties and on April 28, 2016, the Director of the CFPB announced that the CFPB has begun drafting a Notice of Proposed Rulemaking regarding proposed changes to the regulatory text of TRID and related commentary in order to provide further guidance.
+Although TRID provides for a mechanism to cure certain non-numerical "clerical" errors in the closing disclosure, uncertainties remain as to liability for violating other requirements in the closing disclosure and in the loan estimate, including some minor or technical violations that may not be covered by TRID's cure mechanism.
+On December 29, 2015, the Director of the CFPB released a letter that provides informal guidance with respect to some of these uncertainties (the "CFPB Director's Letter").
+The CFPB Director's Letter is not binding on the CFPB, any other regulator or the courts and does not necessarily reflect how courts and regulators, including the CFPB, may view liability for TRID violations in the future.
+On July 29, 2016, the CFPB proposed amendments to TRID.
+Comments on the proposed amendments were due by October 18, 2016.
+The CFPB stated in its notice of proposed rulemaking that it does not intend to further clarify TRID's cure provisions in this rulemaking.
+No assurance can be given that the results of any final rulemaking by the CFPB will clarify the ambiguities of TRID or that future CFPB rulemaking with respect to TRID's cure provisions, if any, will be consistent with the CFPB Director's Letter.

 Liability under TILA for violations of TRID may include actual damages, statutory damages, attorney's fees and court costs.
 Further, for certain loans, the right of rescission may be extended to three years from consummation if there were errors in certain "material disclosures" required under TRID.
 Assignees of the mortgage loan may be liable for violating TRID where the violation is apparent on the face of the disclosure and the assignment was voluntary.
-A significant number of the Mortgage Loans (approximately 343 Mortgage Loans) are subject to TRID.
-Freddie Mac and the Diligence Provider did not conduct a post-purchase mortgage loan file review for any of the Mortgage Loans for technical compliance with TRID; however, consistent with current practices, Freddie Mac and the Diligence Provider did evaluate whether the correct disclosure forms were used in connection with the origination of the Mortgage Loans that were reviewed by Freddie Mac and the Diligence Review".
+Substantially all of the Mortgage Loans are subject to TRID.
+Freddie Mac and the Diligence Provider did not conduct a post-purchase mortgage loan file review for any of the Mortgage Loans for technical compliance with TRID; however, consistent with current practices, Freddie Mac and the Diligence Provider did evaluate whether the correct disclosure forms were used in connection with the origination of the Mortgage Loans that were reviewed by Freddie Mac and the Diligence Provider as described herein under "General Mortgage Loan Purchase and Servicing - Due Diligence Review".
 As a result, it is possible that certain Mortgage Loans that are subject to TRID may have violations of TRID of which Freddie Mac is not aware.